 There are so many fun community activities planned throughout the fall and holiday seasons.
-After New Year’s, it’s…crickets.
+After New Year’s, it’s… crickets.
 The days are short and cold.
 Everyone is sick of being stuck in the house and I’m sick of thinking of ways to entertain them.
-Nothing needs a winter festival more than late January and the Richmond Meltdown is happy to oblige.
+Nothing needs a winter festival more than late January and the Meltdown is happy to oblige.

-The Richmond Meltdown is a free, one-of-a-kind festival that the whole family will enjoy.
+The Richmond Meltdown Winter Ice Festival is a free, one-of-a-kind festival that the whole family will enjoy.
 For one week, world-renown ice carvers will come to Richmond, Indiana to make beautiful works of art from massive blocks of ice.

-I interviewed Bill Thistlewaite, founder of Ice of America (the company responsible for the Richmond Meltdown) to discuss the activities, carvers, and unique appeal of a winter ice festival.
+I interviewed Bill Thistlewaite, founder of Ice of America to discuss the activities, carvers, and unique appeal of a winter ice festival.

 The Richmond Meltdown Festival